The hard part is over – you’ve had the interview, and now you are just waiting to hear back as to whether or not you got the job.

-There are several reasons as to why a follow up after an interview will increase your chances of securing that job:
+There are several reasons as to why it will increase your chances of securing that job:

 - It shows good manners.
 A person willing to thank someone for their time and effort is a person well worth getting to know.

 - It gives you the opportunity to sum up, and highlight your key strengths and determination to be successful.

 - A follow up will no doubt stick in the mind of the interviewers.
 You will be fresh in their minds, and therefore at the forefront of their decisions as to who they should employ.

 HOW TO WRITE A FOLLOW UP AFTER AN INTERVIEW

 You want to make sure that your follow up is professional, formal and makes you shine!
 You will want to remain in interview mode for this follow up – you don’t want to undo all your hard work in the interview.